jeffpar/pcjs.v1/blog/2015/07/17/README.md

 ---

 PCjs v1.18.8 has made a little more progress running Windows 95 Setup, but CAB decompression still fails almost immediately.
-To monitor DOS calls until the first 36-byte read of PRECOPY1.CAB, set the following breakpoints and start the machine, using the PCjs Debugger *input* field next to the **Enter** button:
+To monitor DOS calls until the first 36-byte read of PRECOPY1.CAB, try the following breakpoints and start the machine, using the PCjs Debugger *input* field next to the **Enter** button:

 	bp 1ED4:16B4 "let fn=ah;dos;if fn!=3f||cx!=24"